 The Emergency Forest Restoration Program (EFRP) helps the owners of non-industrial private forests restore forest health damaged by natural disasters.
 The EFRP does this by authorizing payments to owners of private forests to restore disaster damaged forests.

-The local FSA County Committee implements ERFP for all disasters with the exceptions of drought and insect infestations.
-In the case of drought or an insect infestation, the national FSA office authorizes ERFP implementation.
+The local FSA County Committee implements EFRP for all disasters with the exceptions of drought and insect infestations.
+In the case of drought or an insect infestation, the national FSA office authorizes EFRP implementation.

 Forests provide shelter for wildlife, help provide nutrients for soil, and help protect water supplies.
 By restoring forests and forest health the EFRP works to protect natural resources and wildlife habitats.